Choreographing ‘Slow-ballet’ for my instagram podcast as part of the program Dis-Tanzen-Solo.

 Later I taught the sequence to Yui and here we are just spacing it together in her backyard.
 Feels familiar dancing with her since we often trained together in class.
 There is an underlying beat to the material but it’s intuitive.
 We need to see each other in the periphery and there is an attempt for synchronicity though I like the slight off-ness between us.

-Thanks to Yui Kawaguchi for the video.
+and to Yui Kawaguchi for the video.